Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius alboviolaceus

 Description:

-Ecology: Mycorrhizal with hardwoods; growing alone or gregariously; summer and fall; possibly widely distributed in North America.
+Ecology: Mycorrhizal with hardwoods, especially birch; growing alone or gregariously; summer and fall; widely distributed in North America, as a species group (see comments above).

-Cap: 3-8 cm; convex to bell-shaped, becoming broadly convex and usually retaining a broad central bump; dry; silky; pale purplish at first, soon becoming silvery or whitish lilac.
+Cap: 3-7 cm; convex to bell-shaped, becoming broadly bell-shaped or flat, with a broad central bump; dry; satiny; pale purplish at first, but covered with whitish veil material, becoming silvery or whitish lilac.

-Gills: Attached to the stem; close; pale purplish at first, becoming cinnamon to rusty; covered by a white cortina when young.
+Gills: Attached to the stem; close; pale purplish at first, becoming cinnamon to rusty brown; covered by a white cortina when young.

-Stem: 4-12 cm long; .5-1 cm thick at the apex; usually swollen at the base or club-shaped; dry; silky; pale lilac, especially near the apex; with whitish to silvery fibers that may trap mature spores and thus develop rusty colors; basally sheathed with white.
+Stem: 5-9 cm long; up to about 1 cm thick at the apex; usually swollen at the base or club-shaped; dry; silky; pale lilac, especially near the apex; with whitish to silvery fibers that may trap mature spores and thus develop rusty colors; basally "booted" or sheathed with white veil material.

 Flesh: Whitish or pale lilac.